mosaicml/streaming/docs/source/getting_started/user_guide.md

         return obj['x'], obj['y']
  ```

-The next step is to Instantiate the `CustomDataset` with local and remote paths.
+The next step is to Instantiate the `CustomDataset` class with local and remote paths.

 ```python
 # Local filesystem directory where dataset is cached during operation